gbalduzz/NDArray/README.md

 to the original data of dimension equal or lesser.
 Unfortunately there is no `:` operator in c++, so a range will have to be provided as `nd::range{start, end}` representing the semi open interval `[start, end)`.
-The token `nd::end` is used to mark the end of the original range, and `nd::all` is short hand for the entire end.
+The token `nd::end` is used to mark the end of the original range, and `nd::all` is short hand for the entire range.
 Selecting a negative index or range end means counting from the end, like in python.
 E.g `nd::range{0, -1}` takes all elements but the last one.

 ```